 Detail photos reveal craftsmanship quality better than wide room shots.
 Look for clean tile cuts, precise cabinet alignments, and smooth paint finishes.
 Poor detail work usually indicates rushed schedules or inexperienced crews.

 When contacting references, ask specific questions about timeline adherence, job site cleanliness, communication quality, and problem resolution.
-Generic "everything was fine" responses don't provide useful information.
+Generic "everything was fine" responses don't give you useful information.

 Ask references about unexpected costs or changes during their projects.
 How did the contractor handle these situations?
 Transparent communication during challenges separates good contractors from problematic ones.